MightyMoud/sidekick/README.md

 ```
 Then you need to enter the following:
 - IP Address of your VPS
-- An email address to use for setting up TSL certs
+- An email address to use for setting up SSL certs
 - Docker registery to host your docker images - defaults to `docker.io`
 - Docker username in the said registery
 - Confirm you are currently logged in to that said registery with the username - This is needed to be able to push images on your behalf